James Densley

 James Densley (born 13 April 1982) is a British-American sociologist and Professor of Criminology and Criminal Justice at Metropolitan State University.
-He is best known as co-founder of The Violence Project and as co-author of the bestselling book, The Violence Project: How To Stop a Mass Shooting Epidemic.
+He is best known as co-founder of The Violence Prevention Project and as co-author of the bestselling book, The Violence Project: How To Stop a Mass Shooting Epidemic.
 In addition to his research on gun violence, Densley has published extensively on gangs and has been described as "among the most accomplished rising leaders of modern gang research in criminology."
 He was ranked among the top 2% of scientists and 150 most cited criminologists worldwide in 2025.

-Densley is noted for his ethnograpic study of gang life in London and for applying economic signalling theory to gang membership.
+Densley is noted for his ethnographic study of gang life in London and for applying economic signalling theory to gang membership.
 Densley's research examines group processes in gangs and compares them with other violent collectives, including hate groups and terror groups.
 He has likened the Islamic State to a “street gang on steroids.”
 His work also addresses the “glocalisation” of gang culture, cyber violence, and the influence of rap music and social media on gang-related violence.